JBG’s illustrations celebrate the icons of pop culture and gay porn

-Artist JBG focuses his attention and creative talents on the pop-culture moments that keep us all entertained.
+Artist JBG focuses his attention and creative talents on the pop-culture and gay porn moments that keep us all entertained.
 We caught up with him to talk about his current obsessions.

 You’ve always been a big fan of drag — which queens are currently inspiring your drawing?

 I’m interested in drag beyond Rupaul’s Drag Race.
 With the show becoming even bigger than before – reaching an even larger audience, snatching trophies at the Emmys – there’s an interesting conversation happening.
 It’s good to remember that drag starts with your local queens and your local scene, and extends to the entire world.
 Drag also goes way beyond the selection that we get to see showcased on the show.

 Right now, I’m super obsessed with Virgin Xtravaganzah from the UK, Bambi Mercury, Ghost and Hungry from Berlin, Lady Galore and Obesia Grande from Amsterdam, Bijou Bentley, Meatball, Muffy, Evah Destruction, and Imp Kid in the US, Yuri Guaii from New-Zealand, and Gogo Starr from Iceland.
 Also, fierce bio queens like Creme Fatale and Lucy Garland.